nibynic/ember-template-bread-crumbs/README.md

 </ul>
 ```

-For more advanced HTML customization you can always extend the `bread-crumbs` component.
+For more advanced HTML customization you can always extend the `<BreadCrumbs />` component.

 Contributing
 ------------------------------------------------------------------------------